 Knowing how to enhance your immune system will help you feel better and fight off illness.
-Your immune system is responsible for detecting any foreign pathogens and bacteria attacking your body and then developing antibodies to ward them off.
+Your immune system detects foreign pathogens and bacteria attacking your body and then develops antibodies to ward them off.

 How Can You Boost Your Immunity System?

-While the idea of an immune boost may induce feelings of joy and exhilaration, boosting your immune system requires attention to four specific aspects of your immune system.
+While an immune boost may induce feelings of joy and exhilaration, boosting your immune system requires attention to four specific aspects of your immune system.
 The way that they function is intertwined and cannot be understood separately.
 At first glance, these components may seem unrelated.
-Yet when viewed together, they function as mechanisms to protect you from harmful invaders lurking within our bodies.
+Yet, when viewed together, they serve as mechanisms to protect you from harmful invaders lurking within our bodies.
 You might also be wondering why you should even bother with immune-boosting.

-Numerous studies attempt to examine and contextualize the perceived relationship between immune function and lifestyle changes.
-One of the biggest leaps in research has come from studying gut health and how it impacts our ability to fight off infectious diseases.
-As several studies have shown us, there is an optimal gut microbiome that we as humans can cultivate.
+Numerous studies examine and contextualize the perceived relationship between immune function and lifestyle changes.
+One of the biggest leaps in research has come from studying gut health and how it impacts our ability to fight infectious diseases.
+As several studies have shown us, there is an optimal gut microbiome that we, as humans, can cultivate.
 To utilize our body’s resources as effectively as possible, we must maintain optimal gut health with regular physical activity, consuming nutrients from nutritious seeds, fruits, and vegetables that boost immunity, including Microorganisms.

 Regardless of your age, we are always told to get plenty of sleep and exercise.
 Getting enough Vitamin C crowds out broccoli sprouts.
 Getting enough iron dulls the taste of water.
 But what can you do to boost your immune system?
 Is there any way that you may improve your health and boost immunity by simply eating better?
 If you can live with a healthy diet and exercise regimen, your immune system should be able to respond favorably.
 But is it possible to optimize your immune system?
 This is what Dr. Mercola believes and why he created his cutting-edge program – the most comprehensive immunotherapy program available.